OpenFn/docs/docs/documentation.md

 ## Jobs

-A job defines the specific series of tasks or database actions to be performed when a triggering message is received or a timer interval has elapsed.
+A job defines the specific series of tasks or database actions to be performed when a triggering message is received (even-based) or a pre-scheduled (and recurring) time is reached.

 ### Composing Job Expressions